isomerpages/bca-peb/news/events/_posts/2025-04-01-post-Innovative Professional Engineer Award 2025.md

 entrepreneurship in delivering the outcomes of the projects that he or she has personally been involved with and raises the standing and reputation of the profession.
 The award is held once every two years.</p>
-<p>&nbsp;Our recipients for the Innovative Professional Engineer Award 2023
+<p>Our recipients for the Innovative Professional Engineer Award 2023 are
-are Er.
+Er.
 Wong Seng and Er.
 Ng Choon Yeang. &nbsp;Er.
 Wong innovated and patented the concrete PPVC technology using a unique composite shear wall system which has brought significant cost savings and improvement in construction productivity and sustainability.&nbsp; The lightweight PPVC modules lead to more efficient transportation and installation, better site safety and environmental outcomes for the industry.&nbsp; Er.
 Ng, on the other hand,